TheDJZiegler/hacktoberfest-roll-call/README.md

 ### 5. Create the following changes:
 Make the following changes:
-Create a new file in the directory *assets* that is (github-name).js In it you must include:
+Create a new file in the *assets* directory and name it (github-name).js In this file, you must include:
 ~~~
         export const github-username = {
             "name": "your-name",